 TURN IN EARLY

-In a recent study of more than 500 participants, researchers found that losing a mere 30 minutes of shut-eye increased the risk of obesity by 17 percent!
+In an Endocrine Society study of more than 500 participants, researchers found that losing a mere 30 minutes of shut-eye increased the risk of obesity by 17 percent!
 An additional study found that sleep-deprived people consume about 300 more calories a day than their well-rested counterparts.
 Yikes!
 Hit the sheets a half hour early to help tame the waist-expanding fire—doing so just twice a week could easily save you 9 pounds a year.

 MAKE DE-STRESSING A PRIORITY

 You already know that stressing out is bad for your health, but did you know that pulling your hair out also wreaks havoc on your metabolism?
 One Ohio State University study found that in the 24 hours following a stressful event, women burn 104 fewer calories than more chillaxed ladies in the seven hours following eating the high-fat meal—a difference that could result in weight gain of almost 11 pounds in one year.
 Find effective ways to keep your cool to help those excess pounds stay off of your frame.
-Text a friend, hit the gym, go for a walk, or take a bath.
-And if all else fails, reach for one of these Weight Loss Teas that Combat Stress.
+Text a friend, hit the gym, go for a walk, take a bath, or sip tea.

 HEAD TO THE STAIRS

 If riding an elevator is part of your daily office routine, head to the stairwell.
 Spending just 10 minutes a day going up and down the stairs burns about 80 calories, which translates to 400 calories a week and 6 pounds a year!
-But the good news doesn’t stop there: Harvard research indicates that regularly taking the stairs can decrease mortality rate by up to 18 percent.
-For more easy ways to lose your belly, check out these 50 Best Weight Loss Tips!
+But the good news doesn’t stop there: Harvard research indicates that regularly taking the stairs can decrease the mortality rate by up to 32 percent.

 SWEAT THROUGH COMMERCIALS